MercersKitchen/BYOD/README.md

 ### GitHub Desktop: GitHubDesktopSetup.exe, https://desktop.github.com/, 20180614

+Keyboard shortcuts
+- ctrl-F: opens project repository in WINDOWS Explorer
+- ctrl-A: Opens Project Repository in ATOM
+- ctrl-G: Opens Project Repository in GitHub to view ReadMe.md rendering, file structure, and website Other shortcuts are available if needed

 ### Other Browsers for Testing CSS files

 See Last Pass for up dated List